Inspiration4: Trip and crew

-Inspiration4 was the first human spaceflight to orbit Earth with only private citizens on board.
+Inspiration4 was the first human spaceflight to orbit Earth with only private citizens on board nicknamed Amateur astronaut.
 (Note: Many sources use the term "all-civilian".
 The Washington Post clarified its use of this term in one of its headlines when it later said "comprised [sic] entirely of civilians – nongovernment astronauts".)
 The trip promoted and raised money for St. Jude Children's Research Hospital.
 The crew and trip intended to raise upwards of US$100 million to expand St. Jude's childhood cancer research.
 Isaacman and his wife, Monica, personally donated US$125 million to the hospital, and contributions by SpaceX founder Elon Musk (US$55 million) and many others ultimately raised the total given to St. Jude to more than US$243 million, far more than initial target amount.

 Inspiration4 was led by Shift4 Payments CEO Jared Isaacman, an experienced pilot with qualification in military jets.
 Isaacman procured the flight and its four seats from SpaceX and donated two of the seats to St. Jude.
 Hayley Arceneaux, a physician assistant at the hospital and a survivor of bone cancer, was selected by the hospital to board the flight.
 St. Jude raffled the second seat as part of a successful campaign to raise US$200 million for the hospital, termed St. Jude Mission: Inspired.
 A raffle draw competition was held, in which entrants needed to be a US citizen and had to donate a significant amount of money between US$10 to US$10,000.
 Kyle Hippchen, from Embry–Riddle Aeronautical University, donated US$600 and ultimately won the raffle but decided to give the seat to his friend, U.S. Air Force veteran Christopher Sembroski, who had also entered the raffle by donating US$50.
 Hippchen weighed in over the allowed limit.
 Entrepreneur Sian Proctor was selected by Shift4 Payments to board the flight through a competition modeled after Shark Tank that rewarded the best business idea to make use of Shift4's commerce solutions.
 The panelists in the competition included Salesforce CEO Marc Benioff, Fast Company editor Stephanie Mehta, former NASA engineer Mark Rober and Bar Rescue host Jon Taffer.

 Resilience was the first spacecraft to orbit with an all-rookie crew since Shenzhou 7 in 2008.
 The last time NASA launched an all-rookie orbital crew was STS-2 in 1981.
 (Note: STS-2 Commander Joe Engle was a NASA space flight rookie, but had been awarded U.S. Air Force Astronaut wings for passing 50 mi while flying the X-15 rocket plane.)

 All four received commercial astronaut training by SpaceX.
 The training included lessons in orbital mechanics, operating in a microgravity environment, stress testing, emergency-preparedness training and mission simulations.